Partner

 Opportunity Finance Network: It takes more than money to serve the underserved

 As mission-driven lenders, community development financial institutions (CDFIs) invest their funds and capacity building in underserved areas.
-The Opportunity Finance Network (OFN) supports these unique organizations, working with the Fed to understand CDFIs’ impact.
+Opportunity Finance Network (OFN) supports these unique organizations, working with the Fed to understand CDFIs’ impact.

 By